directus/directus/docs/app/insights.md

 - **First** - Selects the first Item out of all Items in a Field.
 - **Last** - Selects the last Item out of all Items in a Field.

-::: tip First and Last First and last are not aggregate functions in the traditional sense.
+::: tip First and Last First and Last are not aggregate functions in the traditional sense.
 However, they have been placed in this panel because _(philosophically speaking)_ finding the first or last Item means that all Items in the Field need to be considered. :::